artyomko111/Loops-and-Conditional-Statements-Applications-Android-App-/README.md

 - Prime factorization of an input number using a while loop.
 - Triangle classification based on three side lengths (any order), determining type (not a triangle, right, obtuse, acute, equilateral, isosceles) with visual display (canvas or image).

+This project was created using MIT App Inventor.
 For a detailed user guide and full details on how this app was created, you can download the presentation [here](https://docs.google.com/presentation/d/13cHC5IwUZ_k6gjRIIN7aNuY5lGLbpEBb/edit?usp=sharing&ouid=106845970055083441260&rtpof=true&sd=true).